Katherina Reiche: Non-profit organizations

-Political views
+Political positions

 In 2005, Reiche described the opponents of genetic engineering as "Bioterroristen" ("Bioterrorists").
-She also criticized the two then government parties SPD and the Greens for trying to catch votes with this subject and stirring up the people's fears for the future.
+She also criticized the two then-governing parties SPD and the Greens for trying to catch votes with this subject and stirring up the people's fears for the future.

 In 2012, Reiche claimed same-sex marriage was a bigger threat to Germany than the Eurozone crisis.
 She was heavily criticized by LGBT groups for the remark.

 Personal life

 Reiche is in a relationship with Karl-Theodor zu Guttenberg.